varunrai/varunrai.github.io/_posts/2021-08-01-racher-install-ubuntu.md

 > Rancher has many options for authentication such as Active Directory, Azure Active Directory, Github, LDAP and Local.
 > For the purpose of this demo we would use Local

+## Issues
+- Host Registration fails because of SSL Certificate not configured
+- Rancher Agent - unable to connect to the rancher server